esignor/CCGR/README.md

 Set in the `Encoder-VIRUSES` file (path `CCGR/dev/src/VIRUSES/Encoder-VIRUSES.py`) `jellyfish=True`

-At the end of a model run the trained model is saved in `CCGR/dev/src/VIRUSES/CCGR [NAME DATASET] Models` and the results of the training in `CCGR/dev/src/VIRUSES/CCGR [NAME DATASET] Results`.
+At the end of a model run, the trained model is saved in `CCGR/dev/src/VIRUSES/CCGR [NAME DATASET] Models` path and the results of the training in `CCGR/dev/src/VIRUSES/CCGR [NAME DATASET] Results` path.